sestaton/Pairfq/README.md

 Just type `perl pairfq.pl` and you will see a menu describing the usage.

     $ perl pairfq.pl

     ERROR: Command line not parsed correctly.
 Check input.

+    USAGE: pairfq.pl [-t] [-h] [-m]

+    Required:
+        -t|task           :       The task to perform.
+May be one of: 'addinfo', 'makepairs', 'joinpairs', or 'splitpairs'.
+                                  Type the name of the task with no arguments to see the specific usage of that command.

+    Options:
+        -h|help           :       Print a usage statement.
+        -m|man            :       Print the full documentation.

+Specifying the task with no arguments will print the usage for that task.
+For example,

+    $ perl pairfq.pl -t makepairs                                                                                                          **12:08:33**

+    ERROR: Command line not parsed correctly.
+Check input.